dpakGit/DevOps_Traning/Git/README.md

 SSH key authentication is necessary but not sufficient for accessing all repositories associated with a Git account.
 The user must also have the necessary permissions for each repository.

+**Git Clone:**

+The git clone command is used to <ins>create a local copy of a remote Git repository</ins>, allowing you to work with the project's code and history independently.
+Here's a breakdown:
+Purpose:
+git clone is fundamental for developers, enabling them to download a remote repository (like one hosted on GitHub, GitLab, or Bitbucket) to their local machine.